Marchhill/exhibition-inference/README.md

        - New data arrives with a gap of more than 10s from previously saved data (new session created)
        - Nightly at 23:59:59, all sessions are ended. _(need to set up cron job or something)_

+How to interact with the database (add/view/modify records)?
+Either:
+- Use a program to open the db.sqlite3 file directly (e.g. DB Browser for SQLite)
+- Run the website as above, then go to `localhost:8000/admin/` and login with username=password=`delta_admin`.
 # Exhibition Inference

 The Royal College of Music has one of the richest collections of music-related objects in the UK and Europe, spanning over 500 years of musical activity.
 A new layout has just been created, and the museum needs to learn how visitors respond to it in order to refine the design in future.